nixpulvis/nixpulvis.github.io/_ramblings/2020-04-02-keep-it-to-yourself.md

 - TODO: YubiKey setup process

-#### Conventional GPG Keys
+##### Subkeys

 In addition to SmartCard keys, conventional GPG keys can be generated and used.

 - TODO: How to create these, and when to use them?
 - TODO: Sub-key structure.

+#### SSH (<u>S</u>ecure <u>Sh</u>ell) Keys

+SSH keys should named, with the following format: `nixpulvis@<hostname>`.
+Each key will be saved by name in a `pass` directory called `SSH`.
+This way we can control access to individual hosts.

+- TODO: Implement this.
+- TODO: Note it's stored in `pass`, more on below.

-### "Slave" Password Management
+### Password Management

-Once we have our key management taken care of and our master password(s) / PIN(s) are memorized, we can rely on `pass` for managing "slave" passwords and other secret data.
+Once we have our key management taken care of and our master password(s) / PIN(s) are memorized, we can rely on `pass` for managing various other passwords and other secret data.
 Both our primary GPG key, and a backup will be used for this password store.
 These passwords are generally generated, and therefor not memorized.  **Some kinds of accounts may be best to memorize still**, just make sure they aren't the same password as the master passwords from our key management.

 - TODO: Backup (stored in clear in a safe?)
 GPG key